9 types of rental property investors, and how property managers can attract and retain them

 How Property Managers Can Work Effectively with Accidental Landlords

 Don’t forget that their property is also a passive source of income.
-Though sentimental reasons are common among Accidental Landlords, 1 in 2 own rental property for the income it provides.
-This means that it’s important to balance empathy and practicality in your approach to managing their properties, particularly if they or their residents are experiencing financial instability during COVID-19.
+Though sentimental reasons for owning rental property are common, 1 in 2 own it for the income it provides.

-Find out whether selling is on their mind.
-38% of Accidental Landlords are considering selling their property in the next 2 years.
-By finding this out early on, you can help them to think through the pros and cons, position their property for sale, and refer them to other real estate professionals in your network—all of which could generate revenue for your business.
+Ask whether selling is on their mind to help them think through the pros and cons, position their property for sale, and refer them to other real estate professionals in your network.

 Rental Property Investor Type #3: The Unintentional Investor